 A separate thank-you email also gives you an opportunity to talk more about your brand, provide more details about how your product differs from competitors, and assure shoppers they made the right choice—just like this email from All Things Golden:

 Image source: All Things Golden

 Morgan Mulloy, associate director of retention marketing at Avex Design, advises brands to “nurture, nurture, nurture!
 Show you care that the customer enjoys their purchase and provide resources in case they have any issues.”

 5. Educational or how-to emails that build customers’ confidence

 If your product comes with instructions, or if it requires some know-how to get the most use out of it, it might be worth following up with a how-to post-purchase email.

 An educational or how-to post-purchase email can be about almost anything, from how to best care for a product, to how to use it, to how to assemble it—and including this type of email may even help increase repeat purchase rate while making people less likely to return their new item.

-This email from Dossier, which provides tips on how to get the most out of their perfume, is the perfect example of how brands can provide education post-purchase to ensure their customers use the product properly:
+This email from PERL, which provides steps on how to get the most out of their face masks, is the perfect example of how brands can provide education post-purchase to ensure their customers use the product properly: